 Bangalore’s World-Famous Semi-Deluxe Writing Program is an 8-weekend long creative writing course that features leading Bangalore writers as faculty.
 Taught in the form of lectures, workshops, assignments, discussions and a whole lot of writing.
 The next edition of the program begins on June 29, 2019, and has 25 seats.
-The programme is brought to you by Shoonya in association with course directors and acclaimed writers Anjum Hasan, Zac O’ Yeah and Eshwar Sundaresan.
+The program is brought to you by course directors and acclaimed writers Anjum Hasan, Zac O’ Yeah and Eshwar Sundaresan in association with Shoonya.

 To write is to experience the world anew, even as the world moulds you through writing.
 Writing sharpens your faculties, sensitises you to language, and enables you to find a voice.
 As a writer, you could tell your own story or those of others, create narratives or report on those unfolding around you, find new ways to communicate your ideas and tune in to other styles of thinking.
 Writing could also bring you in contact with fellow writers, give you an income, enable you to travel, open out a career.
 Or it could just enhance your interest in literature.